 My personal take-aways

 I love biographies.
 The facts aren’t just lined out, they’re woven into the story of another human life, which is always the most compelling way to get the point across.
-As I said, Ben Franklin is an especially interesting example, because he changed not one, but many fields in his lifetime.
-A must read!
+Ben Franklin is an especially interesting example, because he changed not one, but many fields in his lifetime.
+Benjamin Franklin: An American Life is a must read!

 What else can you learn from the blinks?